 Loading time: More upcoming PC games

 All of this will, of course, come with a Cyberpunk spin.
 You’ll find yourself in Night City, in an avatar of your choosing, and you’ll be able to augment your body constantly throughout the game with everything from brain implants to giant wrist-mounted scythes.
 Details are slowly dripping out about CD Projekt Red’s latest game leading up to the Cyberpunk 2077 release date – we’ve recently heard about the star-studded future sounds of the Cyberpunk 2077 soundtrack.
-All signs point to Cyberpunk 2077 proving unmissable when it eventually comes out on April 16 2020.
+All signs point to Cyberpunk 2077 proving unmissable when it eventually comes out on April 16, 2020.